Eugénie Le Brun: Feminism

 After moving to Cairo and undertaking the required religious study, Le Brun converted to Islam.
-She argued that through careful investigation of the Koran and contrary to popular western belief, Islam could be a liberalizing force and afforded women many important rights.
+She argued that through careful investigation of the Quran and contrary to popular western belief, Islam could be a liberalizing force and afforded women many important rights.
 As such, she took an interest in Islamic justice for women and often attended Islamic court proceedings.
 The perceived abuses of women's marital rights that Le Brun witnessed in judge decisions would later be the main focus of her book, Harem et les Musulmanes.
-She attempted to stress the distinction between Islam as a religion and the distortions that the corrupt religious establishments and powerful figures had introduced to it.
+She attempted to stress the distinction between Islam as a religion and the "distortions that the corrupt religious establishments and powerful figures had introduced to it".

-Le Brun further argued that many Egyptian practices commonly attributed to Islam were actually just social conventions.
-Specifically, she was of the opinion that (face) veiling and the seclusion of women were not required by Islam.
+e) veiling and the seclusion of women were not required by Islam.
 Having experienced the harem lifestyle upon moving to Cairo, Le Brun believed western officials’ focus on ending the practice were misguided and instead was indicative of the larger social system on excluding upper-class women from the public sphere.
-In Harem et les Musulmanes, Le Brun argued that western policy mystifies what was simply the portion of the house where women and children conducted their daily lives…[women] negotiated places for themselves among the choices made available to them in ways tempered by their degree of access to resources and privileges.
+In Harem et les Musulmanes, Le Brun argued that western policy "mystifies what was simply the portion of the house where women and children conducted their daily lives…[women] negotiated places for themselves among the choices made available to them in ways tempered by their degree of access to resources and privileges".

 Le Brun believed the best way to negotiate the separation between the public and private sphere was through intellectual activities.
 As such, she hosted the leading weekly women's salon in her home in Egypt beginning in the mid 1890s.
 While primarily focused on literary discourse, the salon topics frequently discussed intense political subjects.
-On one occasion, Le Brun remarked the topics ranged from feminism, cinematographe, the naiveté of Americans, the Boxer Rebellion, the interpretation of dreams, to Karl Marx.
+On one occasion, Le Brun remarked the topics ranged from "feminism, cinematographe, the naiveté of Americans, the Boxer Rebellion, the interpretation of dreams, to Karl Marx".

 In addition to weekly salon gatherings, Le Brun also advocated for the education of women.
-She contended that while a woman’s first duty is to her family, she can perform this duty better if she is well-educated.
+She contended that while a "woman’s first duty is to her family, she can perform this duty better if she is well-educated".
 In Les Répudiées, Le Brun advocated for the need for education of poor women as well as the elites.
 Specifically, Le Brun studied the lives of women who serve as self-supporting heads of household due to the absence of the husband.
 After becoming widows or simply abandoned by their husbands, Le Brun found that most poor women did not have a social network to fall back on and must work instead.
 She argued that it was society's moral duty to provide all women with education.